Social Justice Council

 Community Service Programs

 Westside is committed to social action within our community.
-We have worked for marriage equality, and as part of a congregation-wide Food First initiative, provided meals for the homeless in camps, shelters, at Orion Center Youth Services, and supported our local food banks.
+We have worked for marriage equality, and as part of a congregation-wide Food First initiative, provided meals and clothing for the homeless in camps, shelters, at Orion Center Youth Services, and supported our local food banks.

 Our present projects include: